-- · Academic scholarships and grants are for tuition only and cannot be applied to fees.
-Most are open only to first-time ABU students. - Scholarships are to cover no more than the difference between your academic tuition costs and any Pell Grant award.
+- Academic scholarships and grants are for flat-rate tuition only (12-16 hours) and cannot be applied to fees.
+Most are open only to first-time ABU students. - Scholarships cover no more than your academic tuition (Flat rate tuition of 12-16 hours).
 Scholarship credits cannot exceed the balance owed nor be carried over to the next semester. - Transfer students with less than 30 hours of college credit will be assessed for academic scholarships by their ACT/SAT score and college GPA.
 If you have accumulated at least 30+ hours of college credit, the college GPA will be the basis for the academic scholarship.
-If you have attended more than one college, then an average of all transcripts will be used to calculate cumulative GPA.
+If you have attended more than one college, then an average of all transcripts will be used to calculate cumulative GPA. - Deadlines for new fall applicants are July 31 for the fall semester, and December 31 for new spring applicants.